lukegjpotter/CycloCrossLeagueManager/README.md

 #### IDE

-You can run this in your IDE by adding the Environment Variable to your Run Configurations.
+You can run this in your IDE by adding the Environment Variable to all of your Run Configurations.

     GOOGLE_SHEETS_API_KEY = 123456789

+And the following to your Test Run Configuration.

+    GOOGLE_SHEETS_API_KEY = 123456789
+    spring.profiles.active=test

 #### Cloud Hosting Service